mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 - `crossover(individual, partner)`: Takes two individuals and returns one or more offspring.
 - `mutate(individual)`: Applies a mutation operation to a single individual and returns the mutated individual.

 This design allows new strategies to be added as modular components, making the code adaptable to a wide range of optimisation problems.
+Users define the `_crossover_method` and `_mutation_method` when subclassing `Individual`.

 <!-- | **Crossover Method**           | **Description** | **Problem Type** |
 |--------------------------------|----------------|------------------|